Colleges > Cullen College of Engineering > Department of Electrical and Computer Engineering > Electrical Engineering, M.E.E.

-- The conditionally admitted student must earn a grade point average of at least 3.0 on the first 12 semester hours of graduate work after enrolling at the University of Houston.
-A general petition needs to be submitted to change conditional admission status after the first 12 hours.
+- The conditionally admitted student must earn a grade point average of at least 3.0 on the first 12 semester hours of graduate work after enrolled at the University of Houston.
+A general petition needs to be submitted to change conditional admission status after 12 hours.

 A student may transfer up to 6 hours of graduate-level work completed elsewhere or at the University of Houston upon the approval of the Director of Graduate Studies.
 The student will need to file a general petition within one semester after admission to graduate program.

 (Courses in Technology programs cannot be transferred.)